 When a baby is growing inside its mother, the spine and spinal cord are developing.
-But sometimes part of the spinal cord and spine don't grow the way they should, leaving an opening where the spinal cord may protrude outside the body.
+But sometimes part of the spinal cord and spine don't grow the way they should, leaving an opening where the spinal cord may stick out of the body.
 When this happens, a baby is born with spina bifida, a term that means "split or open spine."

 Because of the opening in the spine, the nerves of the spinal cord may be damaged.
 A spinal cord that's damaged may not be able to do the important job of getting messages to and from the brain.
 Usually when your brain says "kick the ball," the nerves of your spinal cord carry that message that tells your leg to kick.

 These messages may not be able to get through if a person has spina bifida.
-The person may not be able to move their muscles the way other people do.
-This is called paralysis (say: puh-ra-luh-sis), which means a person can't move some muscles or to feel things on some parts of the body.
+The person may have weakness or may not be able to move their muscles the way other people do.
+This is called paralysis (say: puh-RAL-uh-sis), which means a person can't move some muscles or feel things on some parts of the body.

 What Are the Different Types of Spina Bifida?

-Another type of spina bifida is called meningocele (say: meh-nin-jo-seel).
+Another type of spina bifida is called meningocele (say: meh-NIN-guh-seel).
 This involves the meninges, the membranes that cover the brain and spinal cord.
-Meningocele is the name used when just the meninges — no nerves — push through the opening in the vertebrae.
+Meningocele is the name used when just the meninges — no nerves — push through the opening in the vertebrae (the bones of the spine).
 The meninges form a fluid-filled sac that is usually covered with skin.
-The spinal cord is normal and a person with a meningocele usually has no problems.
-A person with meningocele will need surgery to prevent any nerve damage later.
+The brain and the spinal cord are normal and a person with a meningocele usually has no problems.
+Sometimes surgery is needed to repair the meningocele and prevent an infection called meningitis.

-When most people talk about spina bifida, though, they mean myelomeningocele (say: my-uh-low-meh-nin-jo-seel), from words meaning "spine" and "swelling."
-In this type, the baby is born with a sac protruding from the opening in the spine.
+When most people talk about spina bifida, though, they mean myelomeningocele (say: my-uh-low-meh-NIN-guh-seel), from words meaning "spine" and "swelling."
+In this type, the baby is born with a sac sticking out from the opening in the spine.
 This sac contains nerves and part of the spinal cord.
 About 1 in 1,000 babies born in the United States has this type of spina bifida.